Tessi-Tms/TmsMediaBundle/README.md

 How to use it
 =============

-This bundle uses [Gaufrette bundle](https://github.com/KnpLabs/Gaufrette.git) to handle the storage issues and [Vich uploader bundle](https://github.com/dustin10/VichUploaderBundle.git) to make entities uploadable.
+This bundle uses [Gaufrette bundle](https://github.com/KnpLabs/Gaufrette.git) as storage layer and [Vich uploader bundle](https://github.com/dustin10/VichUploaderBundle.git) to make entities uploadable.